Skip to navigation Skip to content

 • the Progress of claim note

-• any comments made by a previous Service Officer, and
+• any comments made by a previous Service Officer

 • the Document List (DL) screen

-DL also shows confirmation the customer accepts the verbal declaration where an ACC has been run
+The DL screen also shows confirmation the customer accepted the verbal declaration where an ACC has been used

 • Status icon to view or update the claim status